Search for Important Questions

 1. What is the concept of 'Administrative Law' in France?

-2. Clarify the features of the Constitution of France.
+2. Explain the Constituent Assembly of France.

 1. Discuss the causes of the development of Administrative Law.